CrunchyData/crunchy-katacoda/postgresql-devel/basics/explain/04-other-tools.md

 ![More Complicatd Query](basics/explain/assets/04-web-output-more.png)

 Having the exclusive column allows us to see that, for this query, the join is still the most expensive part of the operation.
-But it also allows us to quickly glean some of the more important information without having to try and visually parse through all the detailed statistics.
+But it also allows us to quickly glean some of the more important information without having to try and visually parse through all the detailed textual statistics.

 ## Wrap Up